 While the mortar's still wet, use a damp sponge to wipe away any excess mortar and to smooth out the joints.

 Once you've laid the brick planter box, finish the top off with a concrete cap.
 Use the same process to lay the cap that you used with the bricks.
 Apply mortar to the base and between each end of the cap.
+Use a rubber mallet to gently tap the capping stones into place.
 Leave the planter box to fully cure.
 This could take up to seven days.

 You can leave the concrete cap natural or paint it.
 We painted ours so that it matches the colour scheme of the house.